Skip to main content

 #

 Congratulations!
-You just arrived at the end of this workshop.
-We hope it was a fruitful experience and the start of a longer journey.
-Thank you for following the advanced ESP-IDF workshop.
+You have reached the end of this workshop.
+We hope it has been a valuable experience and the start of a longer learning journey.
+Thank you for participating in the advanced ESP-IDF workshop.

 ESP-IDF Adv. - Lecture 4